fido1hn/automate-django-prettier-plugin-setup/README.md

 ### Extra

-You can set a bash/cmd/ps alias for the above command on your OS and call just one command(the alias name) to get up and running
+You can set a bash/cmd/ps alias name for the above command on your OS and call just one command(the alias name) to get up and running

 Happy Coding 😊